mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 * F1 Score: 0.6486
 * AUC: 0.6091

-These results indicate that while the model captures anomalies to some extent (as shown by high recall), its classification capability is unbalanced, leading to many false positives.
+*These results indicate that the model is basically classifying everything as anomalies, showing weak classification power.*

 #### Latent Space Analysis